gregrickaby/nextjs-github-pages/README.md

 4. Save the `page.tsx` file

-Learn more by reading the [official documentation](https://nextjs.org/docs/app/api-reference/next-config-js/basePath#images).
+Learn more by reading the official documentation [for basePath and images](https://nextjs.org/docs/app/api-reference/next-config-js/basePath#images).

 ---